Easy to Understand Guide to Circuit Board Parts

 Through-Hole Technology (THT)

 During the early popularization of printed circuit boards, through-hole (colloquially “thru-hole”) technology was the electronic and PCB assembly technique.
-Commonly, we sometimes refer to through-hole technology as through-hole mounting (THM).

-Nevertheless, in this assembly technique, a manufacturer or engineer will drill holes into the circuit board and then insert the component into it.
-We call these holes “through-holes,” and this is where the mounting technique gets its name.
+We call these holes “through-holes,” where the mounting technique gets its name.
 Accordingly, we use leads to connect the electronic component to the through-hole.

 Once we’ve inserted the lead, we solder it to a set of pads on the other side of the board.
-Furthermore, we can do this manually (by hand) or by using an automated mounting machine.
+Furthermore, we can do this manually (by hand) or using an automated mounting machine.

 Surface-Mount Technology (SMT)

-Surface-face mount technology is an assembly technique where manufacturers produce electronic circuits that allow on-surface mounting of electronic components on PCBs.
-Consequently, we refer to electronic components that follow SMT as surface mount devices (SMD).
+Surface-face mount technology is an assembly technique in which manufacturers produce electronic circuits that allow the on-surface mounting of electronic components on PCBs.

-Today, surface-mount technology seems to be more popular than THT because it is a cheaper and more reliable PCB assembly technique.
-However, manufacturers will often combine the two because some components are only available in through-hole packages while others are only available as SMDs.
+However, manufacturers often combine the two because some components are only available in through-hole packages while others are only available as SMDs.

 Integrated Circuit Packaging Types